Madhusudhan-10/Frontend-Fundamentals-js/README.md

 - vite.config.js
   - Configuration for the Vite build tool

+## What This Project Demonstrates

+- Ability to work with core JavaScript without relying heavily on frameworks
+- Understanding of how the DOM, events, and UI updates work together
+- Writing readable and maintainable frontend logic
+- Structuring a frontend project using modern tooling
+- Translating requirements into working UI behavior

 ## Note
 This repository is intended for learning and practice purposes.
 It focuses on building foundational frontend understanding rather than a production-ready application.